Metadata#

 Latitude and longitude#

 The latitude and longitude of the station should be specified with at least four decimals.
-This guarantees an accuracy of +/- 5.6 m, which allows users to identify the location of the solar tracker/platform on the map.
+This guarantees an accuracy of +/- 5.6 m, which allows users to identify the precise location of a station on a map.